Event finished. This event was in the past: 7:00pm on Thursday, August 26, 2021

 The Grandview Heights Public Library (GHPL) is an award-winning, independent suburban library system known for progressive leadership and friendly, personalized service.

-GHPL is a founding member (1988) and the Administering Library for the Central Library Consortium (CLC), a cooperative among 17 Central Ohio library systems.
-67 million items are available to our cardholders through a partnership among the CLC and statewide networks SearchOhio and OhioLINK.
+GHPL is a founding member (1988) and the Administering Library for the Central Library Consortium (CLC).